mikimer/LoRa/README.md

 1. Click on the gear to open the menu.
 2. Click on `Device Edit` to reveal the `Device Setup/Edit` sub-menu.
-3. Record `mDot_name`, the nickname you gave the mDot
+3. Take note of `mDot_name`, the nickname you gave the mDot
-4. Record `XXXX`, the last 4 digits of the ID number on the mDot
+4. Take note of `XXXX`, the last 4 digits of the ID number on the mDot
-5. Record the Senet `App Key`, which is referred to as the `Network_key` in the Arduino sketch.
+5. Take note of the Senet `App Key`, which is referred to as the `Network_key` in the Arduino sketch.
-6. Record the Senet `Application` number, which is referred to as the `Network_ID` in the Arduino sketch.
+6. Take note of the Senet `Application` number, which is referred to as the `Network_ID` in the Arduino sketch.

 ![](assets/Senet_select_device0.png)